 - Rub your hands, palm to palm, vigorously for at least 20 seconds.

 Source: Mayo Clinic

 Myth #2: Paper Towels Are Clean

 Paper towels are often incorrectly thought to be a completely clean, sterile product, but that’s just not true.
 An American Journal of Infection Control study found that unused paper towels made from recycled fibers contained germs including those for the flu virus and E. coli.
 Paper towels also notoriously cause common maintenance issues, especially when they are improperly disposed of.
 A clogged toilet that spills toilet water onto the floor creates a lasting germ-ridden environment where significant intervention (and accompanying labor costs) are required.
 Removing paper towels from the restroom removes this threat.

 Myth #3: All Hand Dryers Offer the Same Level of Germ Protection

 Not all things are created equal, and that includes hand dryers, too.
 While proper handwashing is the key to creating a clean, germ-free restroom, there are accessories and features that can aid in your quest to cultivate an even more hygienic space.
-Consider a HEPA Filtration System—Excel’s offering removes 99.97% of potentially present bacteria at 0.3 microns from the air stream—or an antimicrobial Wall Guard, which fit neatly underneath XLERATOR Hand Dryers and protect walls from water droplets and stop the growth of bacteria, mold, and mildew.
+Consider a hand dryer with HEPA filter—Excel’s offering removes 99.97% of potentially present bacteria at 0.3 microns from the air stream—or an antimicrobial Wall Guard, which fit neatly underneath XLERATOR Hand Dryers and protect walls from water droplets and stop the growth of bacteria, mold, and mildew.
 These accessories are the next step to ensuring your restroom stays bacteria-free and can be especially helpful in settings where health is critical, such as hospitals.